bitextor/bitextor/docs/CONFIG.md

 bicleanerCorpusTrainingPrefix: ['/home/user/RF.en-fr']
 ```

-* `initCorpusTrainingPrefix`: prefix to parallel corpus (see [Variables for bilingual lexica](#using-bilingual-lexica)) that will be used to train statistical dictionaries which are part of the Bicleaner model
-  > if `dic` is provided and does not exist, it will be generated;
+* `initCorpusTrainingPrefix`: prefix to parallel corpus (see [Variables for bilingual lexica](#using-bilingual-lexica)) that will be used to train statistical dictionaries which are part of the Bicleaner model.
+If `dic` is provided and does not exist, it will be generated; if `dic` is provided and eixts, it should not be replaced, and '`dic`.generated' will be created.
+If `hunalign` is used, the provided `dic` will be prioritised instead of the generated one
-  >
-  > if `dic` is provided and eixts, it should not be replaced, and '`dic`.generated' will be created;
-  >
-  > if `hunalign` is used, the provided `dic` will be prioritised instead of the generated one

 * `bicleanerCorpusTrainingPrefix`: prefix to the parallel corpus that will be used to train the regressor that obtains the confidence score in Bicleaner